aptiko/django-selenium-clean/README.rst

            # Visit the page
            selenium.get(self.live_server_url)

-           # Check that the world heading is visible
+           # Check that the earth heading is visible
            self.assertTrue(self.heading_earth.is_displayed())
            self.assertFalse(self.heading_world.is_displayed())